mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

 1. Use the **LIBERTY DASHBOARD** to start the Liberty Server in `dev` mode.

     a.
-In VS Code, expand the **LIBERTY DASHBOARD** section.
+In the VS Code Explorer view, expand the **LIBERTY DASHBOARD** section.

     b.
-Right-click the **guide-getting-started** Liberty Server and select **Start** from the menu to start the server.
+Right-click **guide-getting-started** Liberty server and select **Start** from the menu to start the server.

     <img src="./images/media/LibDashRClickStart.jpg" width="300"/>

     c.
-The **TERMINAL** view opens in VS Code, which displays the server log messages as the server starts.
+The **TERMINAL** pane opens in VS Code, which displays the server log messages as the server starts.
 When the following message appears, the Liberty server is started.

     ![](./images/media/image29.png)